kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 *Allowable cost* means the reasonable and necessary costs of carrying out an approved project including costs incurred prior to and subsequent to the approval to impose a PFC, and making payments for debt service on bonds and other indebtedness incurred to carry out such projects.
 Allowable costs include only those costs incurred on or after November 5, 1990.
 Costs of terminal development incurred after August 1, 1986, at an airport that did not have more than .25 percent of the total annual passenger boardings in the U.S. in the most recent calendar year for which data is available and at which total passenger boardings declined by at least 16 percent between calendar year 1989 and calendar year 1997 are allowable.

 *Approved project* means a project for which the FAA has approved using PFC revenue under this part.
 The FAA may also approve specific projects contained in a single or multi-phased project or development described in an airport capital plan separately.
-This includes projects acknowledged by the FAA under §158.30 of this part.
+This includes projects acknowledged by the FAA under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.30   PFC Authorization at Non-Hub Airports.|§158.30]] of this part.

 *Bond financing costs* means the costs of financing a bond and includes such costs as those associated with issuance, underwriting discount, original issue discount, capitalized interest, debt service reserve funds, initial credit enhancement costs, and initial trustee and paying agent fees.